Teddy34/gatsby-blog/blog/2019-09-14/index.md

 ### So, what are the biggest contenders

 The code analysis focused on the number of imports of each Lodash function our main Web App.
 This is less precise than counting the number of usages of each function but this still gives a good representation of our usage.
-We grouped some of the function as they share a common role.
+We grouped some of the functions as they share a common role.

 #### get and getOr